3laarasheed/GoalsApp/README.md

 # GoalsApp
-This is my first complete React native app
+This is my first complete React native app {Expo}